Ziyang412/VideoTree/README.md

 unzip data.zip
 ```

-You could extracted captions for **EgoSchema** at `./data`.
+You could extract captions for **EgoSchema** at `./data`.
 It also contains dataset annotations.

 Specifically, [LaViLa](https://arxiv.org/pdf/2212.04501.pdf) base model is leveraged to extract EgoSchema captions at 1 FPS.

 ## Future plans
 Due to the limit of time, the codebase is now under-constructed.
 We plan to improve the code structure and incorporate the full framework with adaptive width expansion in the future.
-We will also incorporate the scipts/captions for NeXT-QA and IntentQA in the future.
+We will also incorporate the scripts/captions for NExT-QA and IntentQA in the future.

 ## Experiments